 This Neato XV-21 review is intended to familiarize you with the leading features of this robotic vacuum.
 The Neato XV-21 is the latest robotic vacuum cleaner offering from Neato Robotics, based out of Newark, California.
 Neato is probably the second best known home robotics company after iRobot.

 It is no wonder that the XV-21 is competing directly with the Roomba series of robots from iRobot.
 While my wife and I have tested the XV-11 from Neato in the past, we have usually opted for the Roomba in years past.
-With the latest Neato model coming in at less than $350, I couldn’t resist the urge to test it out myself.
+With the latest Neato model coming at a cheaper price, I couldn’t resist the urge to test it out myself.

 The following is my review of the best selling XV-21 from my experience with it thus far…

 - Great for Pet Owners: We do own a cat that does shed a bit so we are always eager to see if the “pet allergen reduction” claims actually hold water.
 The XV-21 is part of a growing trend in the robotic vacuum market that specifically markets to pet owners and/or people with allergies.
 The cleaner boasts unique technology that targets pet hair with special brush bristles and a high suction allergy filter.
 In my testing the XV-21 worked as good – if not better – than the latest Roomba models.
 For some reason the newer Roomba’s are not as adept at picking up pet dander.

 - Excellent Customer Service: In the cutthroat market of robotic vacuums, good customer service goes a long way.
 Fortunately, Neato has a really good system in place.
 When I called for information about various features, the staff was more than willing to explain and walk me through the issues I was having.

 - Methodical: This particular model seems even better at covering every last square inch of carpet.
 Fortunately, this Neato has enough patience to get every last spot (and this is coming from a guy who has a “neat freak” for a wife).